-Associate Professor of Greek and Roman Studies
+Associate Professor of Greek and Roman Studies and Chair of Greek and Roman Studies

 - Office: Old Laundry Building